domRiddle/ASF/Commands.md

 Value | Name | Description
 --- | --- | ---
-FD | ForceDistributing | Forces `Distributing` redeeming preference to be enabled FF | ForceForwarding | Forces `Forwarding` redeeming preference to be enabled FKMG | ForceKeepMissingGames | Forces `KeepMissingGames` redeeming preference to be enabled SD | SkipDistributing | Forces `Distributing` redeeming preference to be disabled SF | SkipForwarding | Forces `Forwarding` redeeming preference to be disabled SI | SkipInitial | Skips key redemption on initial bot
+FAWK | ForceAssumeWalletKey | Forces `AssumeWalletKeyOnBadActivationCode` redeeming preference to be enabled FD | ForceDistributing | Forces `Distributing` redeeming preference to be enabled FF | ForceForwarding | Forces `Forwarding` redeeming preference to be enabled FKMG | ForceKeepMissingGames | Forces `KeepMissingGames` redeeming preference to be enabled SAWK | SkipAssumeWalletKey | Forces `AssumeWalletKeyOnBadActivationCode` redeeming preference to be disabled SD | SkipDistributing | Forces `Distributing` redeeming preference to be disabled SF | SkipForwarding | Forces `Forwarding` redeeming preference to be disabled SI | SkipInitial | Skips key redemption on initial bot